tubbeg/gdl/README.md

 * [Scene graph](https://libgdx.com/wiki/graphics/2d/scene2d/scene2d) for [UI widgets](https://github.com/kotcrab/vis-ui)
 * Loading truetype fonts & drawing text
 * Loading [tiled](https://www.mapeditor.org/) `.tmx` maps and drawing them with lights&shadows in `world-unit-scale`

+# Updating the context

+At the moment `render` does not return a new context object, as I am using `atom`s for my entities and state.
+This proved to be quite useful and I am not sure it is possible to remove those `atom`s as they are used as references and save the lookup by entity `:id`.

 # Hello World